fmungau/tcp_cc/README.md

 # tcp_cc
-Repository contains code with proposed rule changes for the tcp congestion control
+Repository contains code with proposed rule changes for the tcp bbr congestion control algorithm.

 Attached are tcp_bbr.cpp and tcp_rate.cpp files with rule change proposals for asymptotic pacing and restoring cwnd to max_packets_delivered as described in the blog article.